leiyangleon/Geogrid/README.md

        numberOfLines:       number of lines (in azimuth)
        numberOfSamples:     number of samples (in range)
        orbit:               ISCE orbit data structure

+       ------------------optical parameters (for optical only)------------------
+       startingX:           starting coordinate in x direction
+       startingY:           starting coordinate in y direction
+       XSize:               resolution in x direction
+       YSize:               resolution in y direction
+       repeatTime:          time period between the acquisition of the two optical images
+       numberOfLines:       number of lines (in y direction)
+       numberOfSamples:     number of samples (in x direction)

        ------------------input file names------------------
        demname:             (input; required) file name of the DEM
        dhdxname:            (input; not required) file name of the local surface slope in x-coodinate
        dhdyname:            (input; not required) file name of the local surface slope in y-coodinate
        vxname:              (input; not required) file name of the motion velocity in x-coodinate
        vyname:              (input; not required) file name of the motion velocity in y-coodinate

        ------------------output file names------------------
        winlocname:          (output) file name for the range and azimuth pixel indices (at each grid point)
        winoffname:          (output) file name of the range and azimuth coarse displacement (at each grid point)